Shubham2194/grafana-GKE/README.md

 severity>=DEFAULT

-You can also create dashboard with this query ,to view LOGS diretly there.
+You can also create dashboard with this query ,to view LOGS directly there.

 In Explore section Choose Add to dashboard and You are done !!!